gulkily/ceechat/SPECIFICATION.md

+## Implementation Notes
+1. Sort messages by timestamp when displaying
+2. Sanitize all user inputs
+3. Handle both JSON and form-data POST requests
+4. Pressing Enter in the message form sends message (Shift+Enter for new line)
+5. The chat container should scroll to the bottom when new messages are added
+6. All error responses include descriptive messages
+7. Messages are identified by author's key fingerprint
+8. Do not use venv
+9. Messages should be pushed to GitHub automatically after being stored

 # CeeChat Minimal Implementation Spec

 Create a secure chat system with message signing.
 Messages are stored as text files and signed cryptographically.
 Each message is identified by the fingerprint of its author's public key.